Is Tasmania the Ultimate Family Destination?

 Where to stop for coffee

-While travelling with young ones usually means food on the fly, Hamlet offers a chance to sit and spark a little thought: tucked in a quiet corner of the CBD, this café is a social enterprise that offers training and experience to disabled and disadvantaged people.
+While travelling with young ones usually means food on the fly, Hamlet offers a chance to sit and spark a little thought: tucked in a quiet corner of the CBD, this café is a social enterprise that offers training and experience to people living with disability.
 Plus, the food is excellent – try one of the toasties.

 Bonorong Wildlife Sanctuary